OpenPress-ai/openpress/docs/dementor_editor.md

 ## Considerations

-1. **Laravel Integration**: Ensure all JavaScript code is properly integrated with Laravel's structure and asset compilation process.
+1. **Laravel Integration**: Ensure all JavaScript code is properly integrated with Laravel's structure and asset compilation process using Vite.

-2. **Vue.js Compatibility**: Adapt Elementor's jQuery-based code to work with Vue.js components and reactivity system.
+2. **Alpine.js Compatibility**: Adapt Elementor's jQuery-based code to work with Alpine.js components and reactivity system.

 3. **Database Structure**: Adapt Elementor's data structure to work with our `PageBuilderData` model and Laravel's Eloquent ORM.